11 tips for Growing a Facebook GroupUpdated: February 28, 2019

 Letting your Facebook Group grow by itself it's definitely not something you should do, because nothing will happen.
 I will give you some tips for growing a Facebook Groups, tips that are easy to do and apply.
 They involve some settings that you should do to your Facebook Group, and some actions that you, as the admin, should do.

-Creating a Facebook Group shouldn’t be about just the ‘creating’ part.
-I’ve said in my last article that you have to be aware that if you create a Facebook Group for business or for your side-hobbies, be aware that it will be a long-term project.
-Of course, if you don’t want to grow your Facebook Group or your don’t want to promote it or your just created it for fun…then do whatever you consider.
+Creating a Facebook Group shouldn't be about just the ‘creating' part.
+I've said in this article that you have to be aware that if you create a Facebook Group for business or for your side-hobbies, be aware that it will be a long-term project.
+Of course, if you don't want to grow your Facebook Group or you don't want to promote it or you just created it for fun…then do whatever you consider.